empathyco/x/packages/x-adapter/README.md

 - `extends`: Creates a new `Schema` based on the original one.
 The original remains unchanged.
 This can be useful if we need to create a new `EndpointAdapter` with models based on another API.
-- `override`: Merges/modifies the original `Schema` partially, so the change will affect to all the `EndpointAdapter`(s) that are using it.
+- `$override`: Merges/modifies the original `Schema` partially, so the change will affect to all the `EndpointAdapter`(s) that are using it.
 It can be used to change the structure of our request/response mappers, or to add them new fields.
 Useful for clients with few differences in their APIs.
 For example, you can create a library with a default adapter and use this library from the customer projects overriding only the needed field  (e.g. retrieve the images from `pictures` instead of `images` in a products API).